 A Team Communication App Can Help Save Lives

-found that miscommunication between healthcare professionals lead to over 1,700 deaths and cost $1.7 billion.
+A recent study found that miscommunication between healthcare professionals lead to over 1,700 deaths and cost $1.7 billion.
 From big gaps in communication to undelivered messages, lives were lost due to inefficient internal communications in the healthcare industry.

 With a team communication app, healthcare workers don’t wait to pass patient folders to one another, or have to always log in to a computer.
 With a team communication app, providers, who are often on the move, can read vital messages delivered directly to their mobile devices.